appcelerator/node-ldapauth-fork/README.md

+Fork of [node-ldapauth-fork](https://github.com/vesse/node-ldapauth-fork) just to rename dependency for ldapjs for new changes required
 Fork of [node-ldapauth](https://github.com/trentm/node-ldapauth) - A simple node.js lib to authenticate against an LDAP server.

 ## Node v0.12 / `dtrace-provider` issue